-The configuration of the lowest numbered port in the group becomes the configuration for all of the ports in the aggregation group.
-This port is called the Master Port of the group, and all configuration options, including the VLAN configuration, that can be applied to the Master Port are applied to the entire link aggregation group.
+The configuration of the Master port in the group becomes the configuration for all of the ports in the aggregation group.

 Load balancing is automatically applied to the ports in the aggregated group, and a link failure within the group causes the network traffic to be directed to the remaining links in the group.